lgatto/TeachingMaterial/01-intro.md

 `pryr::where()`

 ## Lexical scoping

+[Lexical comes from *lexical analysis* in computer science, which is the conversion of characters (code) into a sequence of meaningful (for the computer) tokens.]

+**Definition**: Rules that define how R looks up values for a given name/symbol.

 - Objects in environments have unique names
 - Objects in different environments can of course have identical names.